 One technique I’ve recommended over the years to help people be more confident and more open to receiving validation and praise—and therefore be more willing to accomplish praiseworthy acts and voice their opinions—is called The Mirror Exercise.

-It’s based on the theory that we all need acknowledgment, but we need acknowledgement from ourselves most importantly.
+It’s based on the theory that we all need acknowledgment, but we need acknowledgment from ourselves most importantly.
 If you don’t think your successes are worthwhile, why on Earth would you bother to achieve anything worthwhile in the future?

 The Mirror Exercise gives your subconscious mind the positive “strokes” it needs to pursue further achievements and it helps change any negative beliefs you have toward praise and accomplishment, which puts you in an achieving frame of mind.